 What are we changing?
-What happens if you've sent an APP scam payment (on or Your current terms explain what will happen if you were tricked into sending money to a fraudster.
+How are we changing it?
+Why are we making the change?
+What happens if you've sent an APP scam Your current terms explain what will happen if you were tricked into sending money to a fraudster.
 See the section "Being tricked into sending money to a fraudster" in your terms.
 Those terms will continue to apply to payments made before 7 October 2024.
-From 7 October 2024, new rules applied to protect consumers from APP scams.
-To reflect a change to rules to protect consumers from after 7 October 2024) What does 'APP scam' mean? scams 101 1, An Authorised Push Payment (APP) is a payment you've authorised to be made from your account.
+To reflect a change to rules to protect payment (on or after 7 October From 7 October 2024, new rules applied to protect consumers from APP scams. consumers from scams 2024) What does 'APP scam' mean?
+An Authorised Push Payment (APP) is a payment you've authorised to be made from your account.
 An APP scam happens when someone has manipulated, deceived or persuaded you into: sending a payment to someone, but that person isn't the person you intended to pay; or making a payment to someone for what you thought was one purpose, but it was actually for another purpose.
 APP scam payments As a result, we're updating our terms to reflect that since 7 October 2024 you may be entitled to a refund if the payment you sent was part of an APP scam (we call these payments "APP scam payments" in our terms).
 From 7 October 2024, this replaced what happens when you've been tricked into sending money to a fraudster.
 We're also setting out the steps you, and we, will need to take to report and investigate any APP scam payments before we give a refund.
 What to do when you notice an APP scam: you must tell us as soon as you notice the APP scam.
-If you don't tell us within 13 months of the last payment made as part of the APP scam, you won't be entitled to a refund. • Payments covered: you may be entitled to a refund for an APP scam payment if you've made an electronic payment by Faster Payments (which includes standing orders), CHAPS or an internal transfer in sterling to someone else's account in the UK which isn't under your control.
-Payments not covered: you won't be entitled to a refund if you've made an international payment, or have made a payment by Direct Debit, debit card, cash or cheque. • What we'll do once you tell us: we'll look into this, and investigate whether you're entitled to a refund.
+If you don't tell us within 13 months of the last payment made as part of the APP scam, you won't be entitled to a refund.
+Payments covered: you may be entitled to a refund for an APP scam payment if you've made an electronic payment by Faster Payments (which includes standing orders), CHAPS or an internal transfer in sterling to someone else's account in the UK which isn't under your control.
+Payments not covered: you won't be entitled to a refund if you've made an international payment, or have made a payment by direct debit, debit card, cash or cheque.
+What we'll do once you tell us: we'll look into this, and investigate whether you're entitled to a refund.
 We'll look at all the information we have, including your personal circumstances and everything that happened when the APP scam payment(s) was made. • How long it will take: if you're entitled to a refund, we'll refund you within 5 Business Days after you tell us about the last APP scam payment.
 That's unless we need more information, in which case you (or any relevant third party) will need to give us enough information for us to make a decision.
 In that case, we'll give you a final decision no later than 35 Business Days after you reported the APP scam to us.
 We might also ask you to share, or consent to us sharing, the information with the police or another relevant authority.